 While some cleaners are pretty flexible, usually, they won’t do…

 - Maintenance tasks - like ceiling fan repair or plaster repair

 - Renovation tasks - like painting the walls or plastering

 - Jobs outside - like a garden tidy up or weeding

-- Professional services - you may need additional services like pest control to get your lease back, especially if you’ve had pets inside
+- Professional services - you may need additional services like pest control to get your tenancy back, especially if you’ve had pets inside

 You’ll need to hire a handyperson, painter, gardener or pest controller for those tasks.
 But if you’d like one person to take care of it all, you can always specify this when you post your task.
-You might be lucky enough to get a skilled end of lease cleaner who’s experience in other areas, too.
+You might be lucky enough to get a skilled end of tenancy cleaner who’s experienced in other areas, too.

-End of lease cleaning pricing depends a lot on the type of house, the tasks, and how much work is involved.
-We’ve reviewed recent end of lease cleaning tasks posted in the marketplace to give you an approximate price guide:
+End of tenancy cleaning pricing depends a lot on the type of house, the tasks, and how much work is involved.
+We’ve reviewed recent end of tenancy cleaning tasks posted in the marketplace to give you an approximate price guide:

 And here’s guidelines around some of the extra services you might like to add on or book separately when you move house: